llewelld/tapirmail/README.md

 ## Licence

 TapirMail is open source, released under an MIT licence.
-See the LICENCE file.
+See the LICENSE file.

 ## Contact